cbcabc/keyiwang.github.io/_pages/about.md

 News
 =====
-Our Paper with China Telecom Research Institute has been submitted to Journal of Lightwave Technology(JCR Q1, Top).
+My paper _Intelligent Task Scheduling for Cutover in Optical Networks_ with China Telecom Research Institute has been submitted to _Journal of Lightwave Technology(JCR Q1, Top)_ in Oct.
+2024.
+My paper _A Robust Range Spread Target Detector for Wideband Radar Using Envelope Model Prior_ was accepted by CISP-BMEI 2024.